Reennee/Digital_Horizon/README.md

-## FutureForge Hub
+## DIGITAL HORIZON
-Welcome to the FutureForge Hub project!
+Welcome to the Digital Horizon project!
 This application is designed to provide a platform for students and individuals interested in expanding their knowledge base.

 ## Getting Started
 This is a Next.js project bootstrapped with create-next-app.